gidden/opt-int-old-cyclopts/README.md

 An example application that uses the cyclopts library is provided in the examples folder.
 In order to use this, one must:
   * install the cyclopts library using the above process
-  * set an environment variable named CYCLOPTS_ROOT_DIR pointing to the parent directory of the include and lib folders.
+  * add the include directory to your PATH variable (if in a non- standard location)
   * run cmake and make on the files in the examples directory (normal practice is to make a build directory, e.g. mkdir build && cd build && cmake ../ && make && ./app)